hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
 HAS_HAD_SURGERY_WITHIN_LAST_X_WEEKS | Surgeries > Current date minus latest surgery date <= X weeks

+Note that X is the protocol nr of weeks.
+Therefore 2 weeks are subtracted from the latest surgery date.

 ##### Rules related to smoking